AnsBalin/wordler/README.md

 ## How does `PruneStrategy` work?

-By considering the uncertaintly reduction that results from every (guess, answer) triple composed of words from the remaining possible word list, `PruneStrategy` selects the guess that minimises the _average_ uncertaintly reduction across all answers.
+By considering the uncertaintly reduction that results from every (guess, answer) pair composed of words from the remaining possible word list, `PruneStrategy` selects the guess that minimises the _average_ uncertaintly reduction across all answers.

 The uncertainty reduction is defined as just the number of words we are able to rule out after making a particular guess, and is also dependent on knowledge gained from previous guesses.